Meme Investing: A Genius Strategy or a Gamble

 The Numbers & Statistics

-While reading this blog post, please bear in mind the information is time sensitive and the performance below is based on the returns as of June 2021.
+While reading this blog post, please remember that the information is time sensitive and the performance below is based on the returns as of June 2021.
 Disclaimer: Please remember that past performance may not be indicative of future results.
 Meme and cryptocurrency investing involves a varying degree of risk and should be approached with caution.

 - AMC Entertainment (Stock) year to date performance is 3000%